virgulco/virgulco.github.io/_posts/2019-12-07-hello-little-arduino.md

 # Write Your First Arduino Project
 Hello everyone!
 My company is based of software development but also our another team is education based.
-We are giving robotic coding education to elementary/highscools.
-We have a website that has a lot of lessons about robotics  and 3D printers.
+We are giving robotic coding education to elementary/highschools.
+We have a website (<a href="https://mucitiz.biz" target="_blank">https://mucitiz.biz</a>) that has a lot of lessons about robotics  and 3D printers.
 We are redesigning this site and I am part of this.
 When I looking to site I wondered how these boards working, what kind of things can making with that.
 I searched on Google, I was little bit confused so finally I got all of ingredients from our office and start this post.
 Let's make 'a homemade light switch' together and see how do it works.
 I will use Fedora but you can use any Linux distros, Windows or MacOs.

 ## Ingredients For Your Homemade Light Switch